varlardohaeris/emacs-archives/melpa-stable/iflipb-readme.txt

 OPERATION
 =========

-iflipb provides two commands: iflipb-next-buffer and iflipb-previous-buffer.
+iflipb provides twree commands: iflipb-next-buffer, iflipb-previous-buffer and iflipb-kill-buffer.

 iflipb-next-buffer behaves like Alt-TAB: it switches to the previously used buffer, just like "C-x b RET" (or C-M-l in XEmacs).
 However, another